“Where are we headed?” Zech asked as we crossed the Indiana and Ohio border.

-I have to wonder if John VanCleve and the original board of trustees would have ever imagined that the cemetery would grow to over two hundred acres, have over three thousand trees, countless shrubs, and would eventually be the resting place of more than one hundred thousand graves.
-Interestingly I discovered that the highest point in the city of Dayton is Lookout Point, which is located on the grounds of Woodland Cemetery.
+Since John VanCleve and the original board of trustees purchased those forty acres, Woodland Cemetery has grown to more than two hundred acres and is the final resting place of more than one hundred thousand graves.
+Interestingly, the highest point in Dayton is Lookout Point, which is located on the grounds of Woodland Cemetery.

 “Why are you stopping?”
 Zech asked as I sat there debating where to start on a nearly impossible task.

-“Just thinking about where to start,” I answered mentally kicking myself for not doing enough research.
+“Just thinking about where to start,” I answered, again mentally kicking myself for not doing enough research.

 “You said it was a monument of a boy and his dog?
-It is the one right over there?”
-Zech asked as he pointed towards a spot to our right, just yards from the entrance to the cemetery.
-From where I had stopped, he was able to see the Johnny’s grave and a couple seconds later we were standing at one of the most visited memorials in Woodland Cemetery.
+Is it the one right over there?”
+Zech asked as he pointed towards a spot to our right.
+From where I had stopped, he was able to see Johnny’s resting place and a couple seconds later we were standing at one of the most visited memorials in Woodland Cemetery.

-The monument that sits at the grave of Johnny Morehouse is one of a dog that stands watch over a young boy who is eternally sleeping.
-Around Johnny’s sleeping body is a harmonica, the boy’s cap, a top and a ball – all items that had been in Johnny’s pockets when he perished at a young age.
+The grave of Johnny Morehouse is guarded by a monument featuring a dog standing watch over a young boy who eternally sleeps in the sacred grounds.
+Around Johnny’s sleeping body was a harmonica, the boy’s cap, a top and a ball – all items that had been in Johnny’s pockets when he perished at the young age of five.

 Johnny’s story starts in 1860.
 Johnny was the youngest son of John and Mary Morehouse.
 John Newton Morehouse was named after his father of the same name.
 Little Johnny, as he was commonly known, had one older brother, Horrace, who was three years older.
 Note: Some records show that John (Johnny’s father) was married to a Barbara, who may have been John’s second wife.
 Many stories claim that Johnny was the son of John and Barbara, but newspapers at the time state Johnny was the youngest child of John and Mary.
-The cemetery website states he was the son of John and Mory, but I’m thinking that’s a spelling error.
+The cemetery website states he was the son of John and Mary, but I’m thinking that’s a spelling error.